srijan-paul/srijan-paul.github.io/src/blog/give-up-github.md

 Generative AI models, by nature, regurgitate permutations of their training data.
 [They do not create new information](https://twitter.com/Dr_Gingerballs/status/1755063988268798187).
-Copilot can regurgitate your code, token-for-token, into someone else's project.
+Copilot can recite your code, token-for-token, into someone else's project.
-You might have seen this happen when copilot nimbly autocompletes a function body with comments and links that are directly taken from somebody else's repository.
+You might have seen this happen when copilot nimbly autocompletes a function body with comments and links directly taken from somebody else's repository.

 This behavior is typical of Gen-AI tools, diffusion models, and LLMs.
 ChatGPT has been found to [spit out paywalled NYT articles](https://www.nytimes.com/2023/12/27/business/media/new-york-times-open-ai-microsoft-lawsuit.html) word-for-word.
-As a matter of fact, DALL-E, Midjourney, GPT, and just about every generative AI model *does* store your data, just not in a way that you can explain to a court.
+In fact, DALL-E, Midjourney, GPT, and just about every generative AI model *does* store your data, just not in a way that you can explain to a court.
 They compress datasets and mangle them into weights,